The Zoo That Could Preserve

 A once-extinct species of Tahitian land snail is officially on the road to being saved after intervention by DZS staff.
 For nearly three decades, the DZS has been breeding this snail as part of a collaborative effort with other institutions accredited by the Association of Zoos and Aquariums (AZA).
 At one point in the 1980s, all the Partula nodosa snails in the world lived at the Detroit Zoo.
-In 2015, nearly a hundred P. nodosa snails bred at the Detroit Zoo were returned to Tahiti as part of a collaborative restoration project to re-establish a wild population.
+In 2015, nearly a hundred P. nodosa snails bred at the Detroit Zoo were shipped to Tahiti as part of a collaborative restoration project to re-establish a wild population; another 60 snails were shipped the following year.
 The work began in 1989 as a project with 115 snails of five species, with the DZS concentrating its efforts on this one species and engaging other institutions to focus on the remaining four.
 There are now 4,000 individual P. nodosa snails living in North American zoos, all descendants from the Detroit Zoo’s original small group.

 Puerto Rican Crested Toad and Wyoming Toad

-More than 40 percent of the planet’s 6,000 amphibian species are threatened with extinction due to habitat loss, climate change, pollution, infectious diseases and other factors.
+More than 40 percent of the planet’s 7,660 known amphibian species are threatened with extinction due to habitat loss, climate change, pollution, infectious diseases and other factors.
 The DZS is working to stem this decline through cooperative breeding programs and field conservation work all over the world.

 The DZS’s breeding program for the endangered Wyoming toad produced a record 3,945 tadpoles for release in 2014.
 In 2007, this program was No. 1 on the AZA’s list of the Top 10 wildlife conservation success stories.
-The breeding partnership has released more than 6,000 tadpoles, toadlets and toads in Wyoming since its inception in 1995.
+Seven hundred tadpoles were released in Wyoming in 2017 after another successful breeding season at the Detroit Zoo.
+This cooperative partnership has released more than 8,000 tadpoles, toadlets and toads in Wyoming since its inception in 1995.